Private Tours Entirely Designed Around You

 Pick Your Sakura Style

 Iconic castle photos: Osaka Castle Park.
 Best for first-timers who want the classic Japan image.
-Go at sunrise or accept the crowds.
+Go at sunrise or expect significant crowds.

 River walk + long stretch of blossoms: Kema Sakuranomiya Park.
 Best for joggers, bikers, and anyone who prefers spread-out viewing along the Okawa River.
 The west bank is calmer.

 Rare varieties: Osaka Mint Bureau.
 Best for flower enthusiasts who want yellow blossoms and doubled petals.
 Only open one week in mid April.
-Lines are long.
+Lines are long and reservations required.

 Big spacious park for families: Expo 70 Commemorative Park.
 Best for kids who need room to run and families who want lawn areas for picnics.
 Requires Osaka Monorail.